Baselime/website/frontend/content/articles/why-observability-as-code.md

 ---
 title: Why Observability as Code?
 description: Modern software architectures introduce the need for observability, the ability to reliably know how systems and code behave in production.
-Teams adopting observability should to store and control their observability configurations in code.
+Teams adopting observability should be able to store and control their observability configurations in code.
 cover: why-observability-as-code.jpg
 alt: Why Observability as Code
 featured: true